 I don’t know about you, but lately I’ve noticed that going out dancing has become increasingly bothersome.
 Maybe it’s the lower threshold of tolerance that comes with age and wisdom.
 Maybe it’s just age.
-Or maybe, it’s these four people who never fail to turn up in da club:
+Or maybe, it’s these four people who never fail to turn up:

 The space-invader – I know the dancefloor is crowded.
 I understand it is not reasonable to draw an imaginary circle around myself and call it my ‘personal space’ when there is barely enough room to wave your hands in the air like you don’t care.
 But there is a limit to how much uninvited bodily contact is considered acceptable.
 Especially when you’re hindering my dance moves and barging into my girl gang.
 I get grumpy if I have to body-roll and eye-roll simultaneously – it’s too much coordination for me.
 So be warned, I have unusually pointy elbows and I’m not afraid to use them.